-The Deputy Head (Pastoral) (Mr R. Phillips) is the DSL and The Head of Pre-Prep (Miss K. Morgan) is the Deputy DSL.
-The Head of Pre Prep is also responsible for safeguarding of children in the EYFS.
-They have training every three years in accordance with locally agreed procedures for Hillingdon Borough (including child protection and inter-agency working) and match the description given in KCSIE Annex B. The main responsibility of the DSL is to manage referrals with social care.
+The Deputy Head (Pastoral) (Mrs J Savage) is the DSL.
+The Head of Lower School (Miss K Morgan) is the DDSL and also is responsible for safeguarding in the EYFS.
+They have training every three years in accordance with locally agreed procedures for Hillingdon Borough (including child protection and inter-agency working) and match the description given in KCSIE Annex C, page 147.
+The main responsibility of the DSL is to manage referrals with social care.
 They must make prompt contact with children's social care where there are concerns that a child may be in need of help or at risk and/or make contact with the LADO in relation to allegations against someone working in the School.
 They must make contact with the police if a criminal offence is suspected.